 We wish to acknowledge with gratitude everyone who has contributed to the journal Scope: Kaupapa Kāi Tahu, which has been published biannually since 2011.
 Under the guidance of the Kaitohutohu we have changed the name of the journal to reflect the aim of reaching out to kairangahau Māori across the motu.
 As such, we warmly welcome expressions of interest for Scope: Tīrou to be launched in 2025.

-Scope: Tīrou will seek to provide a platform for new and emerging kairangahau to publish on topics of importance to hapū, iwi, Māori and to our communities.
+Scope: (Tīrou) seeks to provide a platform for new and emerging kairangahau to publish on topics of importance to hapū, iwi, Māori and to our communities.
 Each issue attends to a broad theme.
+Scope: (Tīrou) is published every two years.